Part 3 of 3 (Part 2 here )

 This conversation took place in the spring of 2015.
 We would like to thank KC for making this transcript.

 Greg Johnson: When people talk about vanity, another term that they’ll use is narcissism.
-“So and so is very narcissistic.”
-Again, I think that there’s a certain sense of narcissism in which it’s not a bad thing.
-The myth of Narcissus is that he’s captivated by his own reflection in the water, and he basically exists as a prisoner of his own image, reflected in something external.
+“So-and-so is very narcissistic.”
+Again, I think that there’s a certain sense of narcissism that’s not a bad thing.
+The myth of Narcissus is that he’s captivated by his own reflection in the water.
+He exists as a prisoner of his own image, reflected in something external.
 Now, that is a bad situation.
 That is to be empty, in some sense.
-And the bad sense of narcissism, as I understand it, is when a person’s sense of worth is entirely dependent upon how he or she is perceived by others, such that it’s just good enough to manipulate how others perceive you in order for you to feel good about yourself.
+The bad sense of narcissism, as I understand it, is when a person’s sense of worth is entirely dependent upon how he or she is perceived by others, such that it’s just good enough to manipulate how others perceive you in order for you to feel good about yourself.
 So, a narcissistic person doesn’t necessarily have to be virtuous, doesn’t necessarily have to have good taste, doesn’t necessarily have to be anything.
-He just has to seem that way well enough that others think he’s that way, and then he derives a kind of gratification from the reflection of himself in the eyes of others, basically.
+He just has to seem that way well enough that others think he’s that way, and then he derives a kind of gratification from the reflection of himself in the eyes of others.

 What’s objectionable about bad narcissism is the inauthenticity, the unrealness.
 The narcissist isn’t necessarily really a good person, or really a smart person, or really an accomplished person.
-His primary concern is to be seen that way, so what he ends up doing is manipulating other people — defrauding other people of esteem, basically.
-Narcissists get esteemed for things they’re not, and to do that they have to manipulate how other people think, and so it’s a parasitic, manipulative form of life.
+His primary concern is to be seen that way, so he ends up manipulating other people — defrauding other people of esteem, basically.
+Narcissists get esteemed for things they’re not, and to do that they have to manipulate how other people think.
+So it’s a parasitic, manipulative form of life.
 I think that’s a really negative and dangerous thing.

 Another sense in which people talk about narcissism is self-love.
 A certain amount of that, I think, is crucial.
 But then there’s a sense of narcissism as basically being empty and unreal as a human being and living in the perceptions of others, so that you’re false, manipulative, and dependent on others.
 But at the same time, it’s possible for there to be an element of narcissism, an element of imitation, an element of acting, an element of playing to the crowd in the process of growth and maturation.
 Boys want to be like their dads.
 Women and girls want to be like their moms.
 You want to have certain features of the people that you respect.
 You want to internalize those features, and so there’s a great deal of psychological development that just works through the process of imitating others.